andrearcaina/Self-Translate/README.md

 - SQLite

 ### ```Future Improvements```
-- enhance the hand recognition for sign language and increase accuracy!
+- enhance the hand recognition for sign language and increase the accuracy
+- make the Translations log work as intended
-- make a mobile app for it!
+- make a mobile app for it

 ### ```Developers``` ###
 - Andre Arcaina